iov-one/starnamed/PROPOSAL-009.md

 If you didn't follow the procedure [here](README.md) then you're on your own.
 I don't know if `cosmvisor` will work, though, in theory, it should.
 If you're a validator for the Cosmos Hub then what we're doing here is exactly the same procedure that introduced the Gravity DEX into the Cosmos Hub.

 If you want to practice doing an upgrade then try [this](UPGRADING.md).

+## An important note about systemd and its Restart option ##

+As Simone from AC Validator [noted](https://t.me/c/1204652258/2759), be careful if you have `Restart=always` in your `starnamed.service` file.
+It will corrupt the chain data as it tries to continually restart after the intentional panic caused by the software upgrade proposal.
+Either remove the `Restart` action from the service file and do `systemctl daemon-reload` or at `halt-height = 4598000` to `app.toml`.